jinoantony/gatsby-blog/src/pages/laravel/2020-05-16-code-to-interface-an-example-in-laravel/index.md

 Certainly **No**!!

-The one constant thing in this world that doesn't change is change itself or to put it, in other words, **change** is the only **constant**.
+The one constant thing in this world that doesn't change is change itself, or to put it in other words, **change** is the only **constant**.

 In the case of programming also there is no exception for this rule.
 Business requirements change over time and so does our code.